Data Structures for Halfplane Proximity Queries and Incremental Voronoi Diagrams: Transformations

 Next we consider the effect of inserting a new point~$p_{n+1}$.
 As in the standard incremental algorithm for Delaunay construction \cite[Section~9.3]{Berg-Kreveld-Overmars-Schwarzkopf-1999}, we view the changes to the farthest-point Delaunay triangulation as first adding a triangle $p_1, p_n, p_{n+1}$ and then flipping a sequence of edges to restore the farthest-point Delaunay property.
 The key property of the edge-flipping process is that all flipped edges end up incident to the newly inserted point $p_{n+1}$.
-Therefore these changes can be interpreted in the tree as adding a new root node, whose left child is the previous root, and then choosing a collection of nodes to move to the right path of the new root.
+Therefore these changes can be interpreted in the tree as adding a new root node, whose left child is the previous root, and then choosing a collection of internal nodes to move to the right path of the new root.
 This collection of nodes induces a connected subtree because the triangles involved in the flips form a connected set.
 (In particular, the flipping algorithm considers the neighbors of a triangle for flipping only if the triangle was already involved in a flip.)
-Thus, the changes correspond exactly to a flarb, with the flexibility of the flarb operation encompassing the various possibilities of which edges get flipped to maintain the farthest-point Delaunay property.
+Thus, the changes correspond exactly to a flarb (in the unexpanded tree), with the flexibility of the flarb operation (choice of anchored subtree) encompassing the various possibilities of which edges get flipped to maintain the farthest-point Delaunay property.
 Another way to view the addition of $p_{n+1}$ is directly in the Voronoi diagram.
-The point $p_{n+1}$ will capture the region $R_{n+1}$ for which $p_{n+1}$ is the farthest neighbor.
-The region $R_{n+1}$ is a convex polygon.
+The point $p_{n+1}$ will capture the convex region $R_{n+1}$ for which $p_{n+1}$ is the farthest neighbor.
 Outside $R_{n+1}$, the Voronoi diagram is unchanged, so all edges of the new Voronoi diagram are either bisectors of the same two points as before, or are edges of~$R_{n+1}$.
 In $T$ after the flarb, $R_{n+1}$ corresponds to the right spine.